Douglass Scott, 2024

 Aesthetics & Craftsmanship

-Douglass Scott’s work is typically understated and elegant, prioritizing clean execution and tonal performance over excessive ornamentation.
+Douglass Scott’s work is elegant and understated, prioritizing tonal performance and clean execution over excessive ornamentation.

 Condition